-Last but not least, some of my regular followers I’m sure saw this coming but one of the absolute best things you can do for your kids overall health and athletic development is to not feed him/her a poor diet!
+Last but not least, some of my regular followers I’m sure saw this coming, but one of the absolute best things you can do for your kid’s overall health and athletic development is to not feed him/her a poor diet!

-The modern day youth diet is the worst it has ever been in history and is completely full of sugar.
+The modern-day youth diet is the worst it has ever been in history and is completely full of sugar.
 They go from juice boxes, to pop, to fruit snacks, to chocolate, to chocolate milk, to breakfast cereal, to ice cream, fast food, etc.

-If a kid has sugar for breakfast and then 90 minutes later is sugar crashing during school or during hockey practice his ability to stay focused and attentive is going to be lackluster.
+If a kid has sugar for breakfast and then 90 minutes later is sugar crashing during school or during hockey practice, his ability to stay focused and attentive is going to be lackluster.
 This is in addition to the physical effect that sugar crash is going to have on his performance.